insin/nwb/docs/guides/ReactApps.md

 }
 ```

-Using experimental class property syntax avoids this constructor boilerplate - the `=` assignment statements in the class body are actually *moved into a generated constructor*, so the event handler arrow function inherits the constructor's `this`, which is roughly equivalent to what `React.createClass()` autobinding was doing for us:
+Using experimental class property syntax avoids this constructor boilerplate - the `=` assignment statements in the class body are actually *moved into a generated constructor*, so the event handler arrow function inherits the constructor's `this`, which is roughly equivalent to what `React.createClass()` auto-binding was doing for us:

 ```js
 class FilterableProductTable extends Component {